Spanish PM faces defeat in no-confidence motion - Journal du Cameroun

 Bar any last minute u-turns, this will be the first time since Spain transitioned back to democracy after the 1975 death of Francisco Franco that a prime minister is toppled by a vote of no-confidence.

-In parliament, the Basque Nationalist Party (PNV) said its five lawmakers would vote against Rajoy, who was conspicuously absent from the lower house after earlier launching a staunch defence against the motion, scheduled for Friday.
+In parliament, the Basque Nationalist Party (PNV) said its five lawmakers would vote against Rajoy, who was conspicuously absent from the lower house, with just a bag placed on his seat, after earlier launching a staunch defence against the motion scheduled for Friday.

 This gives the main opposition Socialist party, which filed the motion, the absolute majority of 176 votes needed for it to pass.